 You Will Volunteer 15-20 Hours A Week

-When you volunteer abroad with ILP, you are only working between 15-20 hours a week.
+When you're abroad with ILP, you are only volunteering between 15-20 hours a week.
 Breaking it down, it's about three to four hours a day, Monday through Friday.
 It's essentially like having a part time job while living abroad.

-It's a great balance of being in the classroom with the kids and feeling like you're making a difference, but also having plenty of free time to do all the cool things around your city.
+It's a great balance of being in the classroom with the kids and feeling like you're making an impact, but also having plenty of free time to do all the cool things around your city.

 You May Have Morning or Evening Hours